Born: April 16, 1996

 In 2017, she played a kidnap victim in the box office hit, Split.
 She has also since reprised her role in the sequel, Glass (2019), as well as playing a role in the psychological thriller Marrowbone (2018) alongside Charlie Heaton.
 In Thoroughbreds (2018), she played a sociopathic teenager who wants to kill her stepfather.

 In 2020, Anya took on the title role in Emma., based on Jane Austen's classic novel.
-She also plays a mutant who discovers her powers in The New Mutants (2020), alongside Maisie Williams and Charlie Heaton.
+She also played a mutant who discovers her powers in The New Mutants (2020), alongside Maisie Williams and Charlie Heaton.

 Anya, who was unhappy about moving to England from Argentine, where much of her extended family lives, didn't learn English until the age of eight.
 She now divides her time between London and New York.